Eight bodies recovered from U.S. helicopter crash site, Nepalese army says

 The wreckage of the Huey helicopter was found in a rugged area of Gorthali, with parts scattered around at about 11,200 feet, according to the Nepalese Army.
-They investigating at the site, along with U.S. military personnel.

 The helicopter was carrying six U.S. Marines and two Nepali service members when it went down; it was reported missing Tuesday.